dcunited001/dcunited001.github.io/_posts/2017-09-22-speed-of-thought-illusion-of-separation.md

 expressed in communication, the higher their degree of consensus among hosts.
-Those datums linked to natural phenomena or semiotically connected to cultural universals are innately amplified by being in phase with common sensory stimuli in the human condition.
+Those datums linked to natural phenomena or semiotically connected to cultural universals are innately amplified by being in phase with common sensory stimuli that pervade the human condition.

 <a name="an-individuals-focus-is-the-21st-century-commodity" />

 ### [An Individual's Focus is the 21st Century Commodity](#an-individuals-focus-is-the-21st-century-commodity)

-In parallel to Zipf's distribution for a lexicon's frequency of word usage, there is a distribution that describes the frequency of thoughts including semiotic signifiers.
-It's data can't be directly sampled, and like so many other aspects of social physics, this distribution is nearly impossible to quantify.
-It has always been important to understand, but in the 21st century, where your attention has been commoditized, there is nothing more important than understanding what consumes our thought.
+Paralleling *Zipf's distribution* -- frequency of word usage for a lexicon -- there is a similar distribution that describes the frequency of components of thoughts including semiotic signifiers.
+Its data can't be directly sampled, and like so many other aspects of social physics, this distribution is nearly impossible to quantify.
+This distribution has always been important to understand.
+In the 21st century, where your attention has been commoditized, there is nothing more important than understanding what consumes our thought.
+This distribution can be partially seen on Google Trends;
+both attempting to quantify it and reasoning about it are immensely valuable in the Marketing or Search Engine Optimization fields.
+If you can watch enough commercials, you can see how this impacts both the design and strategy of advertising.
+Symbols that are nearly universal *and* those which are as yet undefined in most minds are each necessary for effective advertising, publicity and brand management.

 #### Zipf's Distribution Plots the Frequency of Words As They Appear In A Language's Literature